 Deep Tissue massage is a form of bodywork that aims to relieve tension in the deeper layers of tissue in the body.
 Deep Tissue Massage is a highly effective method for releasing chronic stress areas due to misalignment, repetitive motions, and past lingering injuries.
 Due to the nature of the deep tissue work, open communication during the session is crucial to make sure you don’t get too uncomfortable.

-Swedish Massage is the technique of applying oil onto the skin and working it smoothly and slowly over the muscles.
+Swedish massage is the technique of applying oil onto the skin and working it smoothly and slowly over the muscles.
 The amount of pressure used is determined by the client.
 You can choose a whole body massage or request work on just a specific area such as neck and shoulders.
 For a whole body massage you are warmly draped at all times except for the area being worked on.
 The movement of the therapist’s hands pushes all the blood and lymph in the muscle tissues towards the heart and internal organs.
 This process promotes a replenishing of fresh nutrients to these areas and helps in removing toxins from the body.
 Decreased pain and tension results from normalized circulation.
 The release of the body’s own pain killers (endorphins) also occurs.
 Tight muscles loosen and the nerves calm down.
 You leave with a feeling of total relaxation.

+Myofascial Release is a safe and very effective hands-on technique that involves applying gentle sustained pressure into the Myofascial connective tissue restrictions to eliminate pain and restore motion.
 Each Myofascial Release Treatment session is performed directly on skin without oils, creams or machinery.
 This enables the therapist to accurately detect fascial restrictions and apply the appropriate amount of sustained pressure to facilitate release of the fascia.

-- 60-minute – $70.00
+- 75-mins – $110

-- 90-minute – $110.00
+- 90-mins – $120